dssg/timeline-plotter/examples/african_american_achievements/README.md

 In looking at this plot, one of the first things we can see is an increase in the density of achievements over time.
 However, we can also see some conspicuous gaps.
-For example, There are no achievements in either Sports or Education & Science from about 1930 through around 1950.
+For example, there are no achievements in either Sports or Education & Science from about 1930 through around 1950.
 This could suggest some historical change or that there are achievements missing from our data set.
 Indeed, if we look at the